Ashwagandha cures what ails you?

 List adapted from the article Ashwagandha from Memorial Sloan-Kettering Cancer Center.

 Before stocking your medicine cabinet with ashwagandha, you may want to consider the actual chemistry and and science behind the herb's purported health effects.
 The active ingredients in ashwagandha are considered to be alkaloids, steroidal lactones, saponins, and withanolides.
 Test tube and animal studies show that ashwaganda has anti-inflammatory properties that may relieve arthritis and other pains.
 Other animal research has demonstrated that ashwagandha improves sugar and insulin control related to diabetes.
 Ashwagandha also has promise in cancer treatment.
-A 2007 study showed that ashwaganda reduced the growth of cancer cells in lab animals and human cell cultures without harming healthy cells.
+One study showed that ashwaganda reduced the growth of cancer cells in lab animals and human cell cultures without harming healthy cells.
 Similarly, ashwaganda may help people fight off recurrent coughs and colds by improving immune function.
 Keep in mind, these are all potential effects that have yet to be confirmed by larger clinical trials or real-life studies outside the lab.

 Research so far hasn't turned up any side effects of taking ashwagandha, although that's not to say it's an entirely safe supplement free of unintended risk.
 For one, ashwagandha has been known to induce abortion so it is not recommended for pregnant women.
 Also, ashwagandha may intensify the effects of barbiturates (sedative drugs that tamp down the central nervous system).